JannikWempe/blog.jannikwempe.com/cllhpxioe001709l75dd460dl.md

 ## My Notes

-### Episode 2 – How do I find an idea for founding, bootstrapping, or as a side hustle?
+### E2 – How do I find an idea for founding, bootstrapping, or as a side hustle?

 * Find a small niche that offers a large "piece of the cake"